-- Priority Pass members (you can get a membership through several credit cards):
+- Priority Pass members (you can get a membership through several cards):

 - The Citi Prestige® Card comes with a Priority Pass Select membership, and you can take two guests or immediate family members for free

-- The Platinum Card® from American Express and The Business Platinum Card® from American Express also come with a Priority Pass Select membership, though only the cardmember can access the lounge for free; additional guests cost $27 each
+- The Platinum Card® from American Express and The Business Platinum Card® from American Express also come with a Priority Pass Select membership, though only the cardmember can access the lounge for free (enrollment required)